deepakvbansode/deepakvbansode.github.io/content/english/blog/02-why-k8s-need-pod-replica-deployment.md

 4. NGINX image
 5. Kubernets cluster setup

-What we want to do?
+What do we want to do?

-1. Deploy these image on k8s cluster i.e. create container from those images
+1. Deploy these images on the K8s cluster, i.e., create containers from those images
-2. Setup reverse proxy
+2. Set up a reverse proxy
-3. Setup database
+3. Set up the database
-4. Setup networking between components i.e backend can talk to DB
+4. Set up networking between components, i.e., the backend can talk to the DB
-5. Make application accessible over the internet.
+5. Make the application accessible over the internet.

-Final outcome;
+Final outcome:
 ![final-result](/images/blog/pod-replica-deployment/final-result.jpg)

 ## Deploying Frontend

-We have frontend docker image and goal is to deploy on k8s cluster.
+We have a frontend Docker image, and the goal is to deploy it on the K8s cluster.

 ![Deploy Frontend ](/images/blog/pod-replica-deployment/frontend-image-to-container.jpg)

-As we learned kubernes doesn't manages container.
-We need **pod** to run the container.
+As we learned, Kubernetes doesn't manage containers.
+We need a **pod** to run the container.

 ## Pods: The Smallest Unit Kubernetes Understands